Part 17: Ground-based SSA with EOIR

 5. Right-click on the sensor scene.

-2. Click around the scene to view information on each pixel.
+2. Click on the target satellite to view information about it.

-6. Click Close to close the EOIR Scene Visual Details dialog when finished.
+4. Click Close to close the EOIR Scene Visual Details dialog box when finished.

 Refreshing the custom graph